I want you to think about taking this girl in.

-Fine Little Day Because I’m half Swedish and I love fabrics and country houses and all sorts of things.
+Fine Little Day Because I’m half Swedish and I love fabrics and country houses and all sorts of beautiful domestic things.

-66 Square Feet A garden, seasonal living and cooking in New York City, by Marie Viljoen.
+66 Square Feet A tiny terrace garden, seasonal living, cooking in New York City, and travels to South Africa, by Marie Viljoen.
 Just beautiful, reminds me of my big city days.

 Flowery Prose Plants, veggies, flowers, gardens, the outdoors, and lots of fascinating information about all of these.

 Stories…offer patterns of sound and association, of event and image.
 Suspended as listeners and readers in these patterns, we might reimagine our lives…As long as it took for me to see that a writer`s voice had to grow out of his own knowledge and desire, that it could not rise legitimately out of the privilege of race or gender or social rank, so did it take time to grasp the depth of cruelty inflicted upon all of us the moment voices are silenced, when for prejudicial reasons people are told their stories are not valuable, not useful.
 Barry Lopez